Planning a Trip to Disneyland? Here’s What You Need to Know Before You Go

 Another Disneyland know before you go tip is to not skip the entertainment.
 Disneyland has stunning parade floats and some dazzling performance, but you will want to arrive early to score a good seat.

-Parade times and planned character meet and greet can be found in the app.
+Parade times and planned character meet and greets can be found in the app.
 But, many character experiences in Disneyland and California Adventure are impromptu.
 It’s common to see characters roaming the walkways taking photos and interacting with guests.
 (Bonus Tip: Lightning McQueen and his friends can be seen driving around Cars Land, where they stop for photo ops with guests.)

 Watch the Small Details